Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Lyapunov Tests for Stability

-\end{enumerate} Then every bounded trajectory that starts in $U \cap \Kc$ and remains in $U \cap \Kc$ for all time has finite arclength and converges to a point in $\Sc$.
-If in addition, \begin{enumerate} \item $x^*$ is a minimizer of $V$ if and only if $x^* \in \Sc$. \end{enumerate} then every $x^* \in \Sc$ is semistable relative to $\Kc$. \end{lemma}
+\item $x^*$ is a minimizer of $V$ if and only if $x^* \in \Sc$. \end{enumerate} If (i) holds then every bounded trajectory that starts in $U \cap \Kc$ and remains in $U \cap \Kc$ for all time has finite arclength and converges to a point in $\Sc$.
+If (i) and (ii) hold then, in addition, every $x^* \in \Sc$ is semistable relative to $\Kc$. \end{lemma}

-\new{In the case where the Lyapunov function $V$ satisfies the Kurdyka-\Lojasiewicz inequality}, we show that the condition in \eqref{eq:arclength} for the arclength-based Lyapunov test can be replaced with $ \Dini_F V(x) \leq -c \norm{F(x)}\norm{\nabla V(x)}$.
+In the case where the Lyapunov function $V$ is definable with respect to an o-minimal structure, we show that the condition in \eqref{eq:arclength} for the arclength-based Lyapunov test can be replaced with $ \Dini_F V(x) \leq -c \norm{F(x)}\norm{\nabla V(x)}$.
 This is referred to as the ``angle-condition'' and has been exploited~\cite{PAB-RM-BA:05, CL:07-MN} to show convergence of descent methods to solve nonlinear programming problems.
 The name arises from the fact that the inequality implies that the angle between $F(x)$ and $\nabla V(x)$ remains bounded in a neighborhood of the equilibrium.
-In the next result, we show that the angle condition, together with the Kurdyka-\Lojasiewicz inequality, implies that every trajectories of the system have finite arclength.
+In the next result, we show that the angle condition, together with the Kurdyka-\Lojasiewicz inequality, implies that all trajectories of the system have finite arclength.